-Vol. 1, Issue 1, September 2025ISSN-Pending Published by Wilma Global Journals
+Vol. 1, Issue 1, September 2025 ISSN-Pending Published by Wilma Global Journals

-These disclosures are integrated into key financial statements such as the balance sheet, income statement, cash flow statement, and statement of changes in equity.
-Through these reports, stakeholders including investors, regulators, and analysts-gain insights into a firm's operational resilience and long-term sustainability (Barako, 2017).
-In advanced economies like the United Kingdom and Australia, liability disclosure frameworks have become more comprehensive, encompassing contingent and deferred obligations to enhance transparency and investor protection (Muriungi, 2015).
-Evidence shows that such practices reduce information asymmetry and strengthen investor forecasting of future performance (Bossone & Costa, 2021).
+As part of annual financial reports, liability disclosures are typically presented in the balance sheet, cash flow statement, income statement, and statement of changes in equity.
+Through these reports, investors, regulators, and analysts gain insights into how debt is managed and its implications for long-term financial resilience and firm value (Barako, 2017).
+Globally, the scope of liability reporting has expanded to include not only mandatory obligations but also deferred and contingent liabilities.
+In advanced markets such as Australia and the United Kingdom, comprehensive disclosure frameworks are well established to safeguard investors and build confidence in capital markets (Muriungi, 2015).
+Evidence suggests that such detailed reporting reduces information asymmetry and improves investors' ability to forecast future performance, thereby influencing stock returns (Bossone & Costa, 2021).